 Canada is taking action to reduce plastic waste.
-The federal government plans to ban six single-use plastic products and list plastic as a toxic substance under the Canadian Environmental Protection Act.
-Companies that profit from pumping plastics into our economy —and the environment—are spreading disinformation to try to prevent any new rules.
+The government has listed plastic manufactured items as toxic under the Canadian Environmental Protection Act and is planning to ban six single-use products.
+Companies that profit from pumping plastics into our economy —and the environment—are suing the government while spreading disinformation to try to stop the new rules.
 Here’s the information you need to push back!

 FACT 1: Banning unnecessary plastic items helps to stop plastic pollution

 There is no better way to stop birds and other animals from getting strangled by unnecessary packaging than to ban plastic six-pack rings and other plastics that animals get ensnared in.
 Banning the checkout bags that are filling the world’s oceans and deserts is a crucial step in preventing whales or camels from starving to death with bellies full of plastic.

 The federal government is proposing to ban six single-use plastics in 2021: six-pack rings, shopping bags, stir sticks, straws, certain take-out containers and cutlery.
 These items can either be replaced with safer alternatives or phased out of widespread use altogether.